 “Today, it is clearer than ever, that defending Black lives requires us all to take powerful action — including those of us in the philanthropic sector.”

 Nonprofit Quarterly urges philanthropists to “understand that our specific programmatic interventions and strategies must serve a larger collective vision.
-Our struggle is mutual—and our liberation is mutual.
-Our collective liberation cannot fully be realized until Black people are free.
-When we take our focus off of addressing anti-Blackness, Black death continues to happen.
-Threats to Black life continue to happen.”
+Our struggle is mutual—and our liberation is mutual.”

 Remember that “Black lives have always mattered.”